 When August came and went empty-handed, an unnamed Trump Mobile spokesperson told USA Today that technical delays had pushed the launch to October.
 That explanation bought the company two more months of breathing room, but October has now joined August and September in the graveyard of missed deadlines.

 The silence from Trump Mobile speaks volumes.
 The company's Twitter account hasn't posted since August 28th, right around the time they were caught red-handed with the Samsung photo mishap.
-Their has quietly shifted from specific dates to the vague promise of "later this year" - corporate speak that gives them until December 31st to save face.
+Their product page has quietly shifted from specific dates to the vague promise of "later this year" - corporate speak that gives them until December 31st to save face.